-Building homes and expanding infrastructure is a never-ending process.
+The Construction Industry Scheme simplified the process of tax submission for contractors and subcontractors in the UK.
+Building homes and expanding infrastructure is a never ending process.
 It’s one of the most sought-after industries in the UK.
-If you’re diving deep inside this booming industry then you have to keep yourself updated about certain incentives and schemes by the government.
+If you’re diving deep inside this booming industry then you have to keep yourself updated about construction industry scheme by the government.

 This scheme has guidelines and instructions for contractors.
-Because HMRC requires you to register before the payment.
+HMRC requires you to register before the payment.

 Some important areas under CIS include site preparation, dismantling, alterations, repairs, decoration, demolition etc. The CIS applies for construction industry-related fields across the board.
 People who are self-employed or in partnership but involved in the construction industry can benefit from CIS.

-If you are not planning on paying your contractor any time soon, then you can go about your daily business as usual.
-Registration should be before paying your subcontractor.
+If you are not planning on paying your contractor any time soon, then you can go about your day business as usual.
 It doesn’t matter if you are paying your subcontractor in gross terms or net.
-But you wouldn’t want any hiccups, do you?
+But you don’t want any hiccups, do you?
 So, register yourself to save yourself from an eleventh-hour rush.

-The process of registration should be a cakewalk for you, just register as a contractor by setting up an employer account.
+The process of registration should be a cakewalk for you, just register as a contractor by creating an employer account.
 You will be set up nicely by HMRC and they will gear you up with the contractor scheme and other mandatory information.

 What if you are a sole trader?

-Just register yourself before starting a business.
+A construction contractor has to register himself before starting a business.
 If you are a sole trader, that means you have a Unique Transaction Reference (UTR) number already.
 Just go to their webpage and do it online.
 You will be needing a government gateway ID and password to access this service.
 Just create the login account when you register, if you haven’t any.

 Notify your contractors to pay you